Event box

 The annual Hemingway Distinguished Lecture is presented each July, honoring the month of Ernest Hemingway’s birth and death.
 The event celebrates the power of words and the creative spirit in a landscape that Hemingway loved.

-The lecture will be presented outdoors on the Library's Donaldson Robb Family Lawn.
+This lecture will be presented outdoors on the Library's Donaldson Robb Family Lawn.
 Chairs will be set up for this event, so attendees do not need to bring their own.
-A book signing will follow.
+A book signing with Iconoclast Books will follow.

-The program will also be livestreamed, and the recording will be available for two weeks upon request.
-Link forthcoming.
+This program will be livestreamed, and the recording will be available for two weeks only.

 Date: